St. Bonaventure Bonnies men's basketball: 2003 scandal

 Jan van Breda Kolff was hired to continue the rebuilding Baron had achieved.
 However, he, instead, did the opposite.
 The 2002–03 men's basketball season was marred by a scandal after a transfer student from a junior college, Jamil Terrell, was permitted to play even though he had not completed his associate degree and was therefore ineligible for one year.
 The team was forced to forfeit every game in which he played and was barred from the A-10 Tournament.
 In protest, players voted to sit out the last two games of the regular season.
 Head coach Jan van Breda Kolff, athletic director Gothard Lane, and school president Dr. Robert Wickenheiser were all ousted.
 St. Bonaventure's chairman of the board of trustees, William Swan, took his own life in August 2003, feeling that he had let down his alma mater by failing to prevent the scandal.

-St. Bonaventure docked itself three scholarships from 2003 to 2005 and the NCAA subsequently put the team on three years' probation and banned them from postseason play in 2003–04.
+St. Bonaventure docked itself three scholarships from 2003 to 2005 and the NCAA subsequently put the team on three years' probation and banned it from postseason play in 2003–04.
 Subsequently, the Bonnies failed to achieve a winning record until the 2010–11 season under coach Mark Schmidt.